What is Wireless Home Theater?

 For more on Wireless Speakers and Wireless Subwoofers, read my additional article: The Truth About Wireless Speakers For Home Theater.

 Bluetooth technology has impacted the way consumers connect portable devices, such as headsets for cell phones.
 However, with the advent of wireless technology for home entertainment, Bluetooth is also a method for wireless connectivity in home theater systems.

 For instance, in the previous section on wireless subwoofers, Bluetooth is the main technology employed.
-Also, more home theater receivers are now being equipped with ports that will accept an accessory Bluetooth receiver that allows consumers to access audio/video content from Bluetooth cell phones, portable digital audio/video players, or even a PC.
+Also, more home theater receivers are now being equipped built-in Bluetooth or ports that will accept an accessory Bluetooth receiver that allows consumers to access audio/video content wirelessly from Bluetooth cell phones, portable digital audio/video players, or even a PC.
 Check out one such product made by Yamaha for its home theater line.

 Another type of wireless connectivity that is becoming more popular in the home is wireless networking (based on Wi-Fi technology).
 This enables consumers to use their laptop PC anywhere in the house or even outside without having to use a phone cord or Ethernet cord to connect to the internet or other PC-related device in the house.